top of page

 Digital%2520Mind_edited_edited.jpg

-Involvement of growth factors in learning and memory processes in addiction
+Effects of MDMA and psychedelics in learning and memory processes

 Image by CDC

-Role of epigenetic processes in the development of psychiatric disorders
+Role of microRNAs and gene transcription in psychiatric disorders

 Projects